Home & Community Care Services-PYP

 - preparing meals

 The service aims to help people live independently at home and in the community by providing assistance with tasks they would normally do for themselves but are unable to perform unaided such as showering, dressing, grooming and toileting.
+This also includes tasks like light meal preparation, linen changes and personal washing.

 Planned Activity Groups offer a range of social activities.
 The program aims to enhance the social, emotional and physical wellbeing of participants in a pleasant group environment as well as providing respite care and support for carers.
 Activities include: